 - Religious Organizations

 Churches, parishes, and faith-based nonprofit organizations employ ministry graduates to lead and staff programs, serve their communities, and manage volunteers.
-Employees may serve in a ministry environment or as ministers in neighborhood settings.
+Employees may serve in a ministry environment or as ministers in other settings.

-Hospitals maintain a corps of chaplains from a variety of faiths who provide pastoral care and counseling to patients, family members, and hospital staff.
-These professionals may also conduct on-site religious services.
+Hospitals maintain a corps of chaplains from a variety of faiths.
+These professionals provide pastoral care and counseling to patients, family members, and hospital staff.
+Chaplains may also conduct on-site religious services.

 - Home Healthcare Services

-Ministry graduates who also hold credentials in occupational therapy, physical therapy, or nursing can take roles as faith-based providers of home healthcare services.
+Ministry graduates who also hold degrees in occupational therapy, physical therapy, or nursing can become faith-based providers of home healthcare services.
 Some may also serve as home healthcare managers.

 - Elementary and Secondary Schools

 Christian organizations and churches often launch private K-12 schools that require administrators, teachers, and staff members.
-Ministry graduates may serve as Bible teachers, school chaplains, or student life directors.
+Ministry graduates can find work as Bible teachers, school chaplains, and student life directors.

 - Nursing Care Facilities (Skilled Nursing Facilities)